DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 * a master’s degree
 * a PhD

-If you achieved a 2:2 in your degree you may get a scholarship if you have enough relevant experience.
+If you achieved a 2:2 in your degree you may be awarded a scholarship if you have enough relevant experience.

 Scholarship providers set their own:

 * eligibility requirements
 * application deadlines

+Scholarships are provided by charitable organisations.
+They offer more than just financial benefits, including:

+* subject specialist events and webinars
+* online and face-to-face workshops
+* mentoring and coaching
+* a community of ex-scholars, teachers and subject leaders
+* access to classroom resources
+* networking events during your teacher training and beyond

-#### How they're paid
+#### How scholarships are paid

 A scholarship is paid over a minimum of 10 months by your teacher training provider.
 They will confirm when you will get the payments.